This article has links to products and services we love, which we may make commission from.

 This feature made it a popular tourism destination.

-Pink Floyd also have a song named Fingal’s Cave.
+Pink Floyd also has a song named Fingal’s Cave.

 It was actually Mull’s volcano that shaped this 227-foot cavern 59 million years ago.